I have been playing Magic: The Gathering since 1994 and have won a few draft tournaments in MTGO and MTG Arena.

 4. Chandra Nalaar

 Six loyalty for five mana is not bad.
-However, the five mana cost prevents mana players from using Chandra Nalaar.
+However, the five mana cost prevents many players from using Chandra Nalaar.
 Unless a planeswalker is spectacular, five mana for a planeswalker does not cut it.

 The first ability deals one damage to a player.
 This is an extremely limited ability as it does not target creatures.
 Had this been able to pick off Delver of Secrets, Birds of Paradise and Llanowar Elves, this ability would be infinitely more useful.